-To determine the ability of the assay to detect RNA from clinical specimens, 30 negative whole blood, serum, plasma, and CSF samples (120 total) were spiked with West Nile virus positive control material at the limit of detection (approximately 10 targets/microliter).
+To determine the ability of the assay to detect RNA from clinical specimens, 30 negative whole blood, serum, plasma, and cerebrospinal fluid (CSF) samples (120 total) were spiked with West Nile virus (WNV)-positive control material at the limit of detection (approximately 10 targets/microliter).
 The specimens were run in a blinded manner along with 30 negative (nonspiked) specimens for each matrix.
 100% of the specimens were positive and 100% of the nonspiked specimens were negative.

 To supplement the above data, blinded proficiency panels were tested with this assay and demonstrated 100% concordance.
-In addition, 8 patient samples that were positive for West Nile virus RNA by this assay were tested with an alternative reference lab assay.
+In addition, 8 patient samples that were positive for WNV RNA by this assay were tested with an alternative reference lab assay.
 Results showed 75% concordance.

 Analytical Sensitivity/Limit of Detection (LoD):

-The lower limit of detection (LoD) of this assay is approximately 10 targets/microliter.
+The LoD of this assay is approximately 10 targets/microliter.

-Fifty CSF samples from normal donors were tested and found to be negative for targeted West Nile virus RNA.
+Fifty CSF samples from normal donors were tested and found to be negative for targeted WNV RNA.

-This is a qualitative assay and the results are reported as either negative or positive for targeted West Nile virus.
+This is a qualitative assay and the results are reported as either negative or positive for targeted WNV.